Implicit transaction costs and the fundamental theorems of asset pricing: Portfolio dynamics

-\begin{remark} Note that there is a distinction between the self-financing condition in Equation (\ref{reb}) and the self-financing condition proposed by \c{C}etin \textit{et al.} (2004) and Guasoni \textit{et al.} (2010).
-The first authors consider only the first part of the Equation (\ref{reb}), i.e. $-M(\tau_{i},\Delta Z^1_{\tau_{i}})\Delta Z^1_{\tau_{i}}$.
+\begin{remark} Note that there is a distinction between the self-financing condition in Eq. (\ref{reb}) and the self-financing condition proposed by \c{C}etin \textit{et al.} (2004) and Guasoni \textit{et al.} (2010).
+The first authors consider only the first part of the Eq. (\ref{reb}), i.e. $-M(\tau_{i},\Delta Z^1_{\tau_{i}})\Delta Z^1_{\tau_{i}}$.
+This can be easily seen by assuming that $A(\tau_{i},\Delta Z^1_{\tau_{i}})=B(\tau_{i},\Delta Z^1_{\tau_{i}})$.
 In a nutshell, they are just incorporating the liquidity risk into the self-financing equation, measured by the impact of the traded volume on the unique price.
-In doing so, the self-financing equation misses the (implicit) transaction costs generated over a given interval.
-The second authors instead consider both terms of Equation (\ref{reb}), but neglecting the dependence of prices on the traded volume.
-We can thus say that the self-financing condition proposed here account for both the liquidity risk, implicit transaction costs and for the dependence of the prices on the traded volume. \end{remark} Using Equations (\ref{eq1}) and (\ref{self}), and applying again the Taylor approximation to the mid-price, the self-financing portfolio becomes
+In doing so, the self-financing equation misses the implicit transaction costs generated over a given interval by trading at a different buy and sell price.
+The second authors instead consider both terms of Eq. (\ref{reb}), but neglecting the dependence of prices on the traded volume.
+We can thus say that the self-financing condition proposed here accounts for both the implicit transaction costs generated by the liquidity risk and the bid-ask spread. \end{remark} Using Eqs. (\ref{eq1}) and (\ref{self}), the self-financing portfolio becomes

 which again is

 Recursively substituting, the value of the portfolio at time $T$ assumes the following form